wveducation/teachwv/src/pages/bachelors-degree.md

 ---
-title: Bachelor's Degree and Higher
+title: Bachelor's Degree or Higher
 subtitle: If you hold a bachelor’s degree or higher from an accredited institution of higher education, there are several ways you can become a teacher in West Virginia.